 The evaluator shall also examine the TSS to determine whether the TSF stores this data inside the TOE boundary or in its operational environment.
-If the TSF stores this data inside the TOE boundary, the evaluator shall ensure that TSF uses one of the listed methods to provide confidentiality.
-If the data is stored in the TOE's operational environment, the evaluator shall ensure that the TSF uses key wrapping to provide confidentiality.
+The evaluator shall examine that the methods of protection used for the various SDEs and authorization data are specified based on where the data resides (inside or outside the TOE boundary), and that the protection method is appropariate to provide confidentiality.